Budapest Concert

-Budapest Concert is a solo piano album by American pianist and composer Keith Jarrett containing music recorded live on July 3, 2016 at the Béla Bartók National Concert Hall, Budapest during a European tour.
-It was released by ECM Records on two CDs in October 2020.
+Budapest Concert is a live solo double-album by American pianist and composer Keith Jarrett recorded at the Béla Bartók National Concert Hall, Budapest on July 3, 2016 and released on ECM in October 2020.

+Background

 Jarrett viewed the concert as a sort of homecoming due to his ancestry, which reaches back to Hungary.

 2016 solo concerts

 According to www.keithjarrett.org, in 2016 Jarrett played a total of 8 solo piano concerts.
 Budapest Concert was recorded at the fourth of those concerts, on the first night of his European tour.